 3. Harbour Bridge

 The Harbour Bridge Walk Ever wondered what's on the other side of the Harbour Bridge or what it's like to stand right at the top of it?
 Well luckily you can find out, although one will set you back anywhere between $200-$400.
 My personal choice is the leisurely stroll across the bridge where you can stop as many times as you want to have a look around and get some pictures of the view.
 This option is completely free – or you can pay $15 per adult to go up to the Pylon Lookout for a slightly more elevated, unobstructed view of Circular Quay.
 If you make it the whole 1.5km to the North side of Sydney there are a couple of stops worth paying a visit to – Luna Park and the Olympic Pool.

-Luna Park first opened in 1935 and provides another great view of the Harbour Bridge.
+Luna Park Luna Park first opened in 1935 and provides another great view of the Harbour Bridge.
 It's definitely worth checking out at night when the lights really make it come to life.

 The Olympic Swimming Pool Complete with a Spa and Sauna, the Olympic size swimming pool gives you a cheap opportunity to have a swim while looking out to more impressive views of the bridge.
 If you don't feel up to the walk back catch the ferry from Milson's Point and you'll find yourself back at Circular Quay.
 For pricing and further information click here.

 The Bridge Climb Something I haven't done as I felt satisfied with the pedestrian footpath.
 However, if you have the money to spend it's well worth looking at the sunset climb as Australia really does know how to put on a good show at dusk.
 Not only will climbing the bridge give you the ultimate vantage point of Sydney Harbour but you also get to wear matching blue jumpsuits!
 For packages and more information click here.

 4. Sydney Beaches You've probably heard of Bondi Beach (one of the most famous beaches in the world) but you may not be familiar with Tamarama, Bronte, Clovelly or Coogee – a string of beaches lining Sydney's Eastern suburbs and all part of a 6km coastal walk.
 Keep an entire day free for this walk and make sure it's a nice day for picture-perfect views and clear blue water.
 From the City hop on a bus to Bondi Beach.
 Spend some time sat on the grass or sand watching the beach-goers with a coffee or juice before heading to the South end of the bay and the famous tidal pool – Bondi Icebergs.